devopsmike-01/Maven-learning-repo/README.md

 - *`validate`*: Validates the project is correct and all necessary information is available.
 - *`compile`*: Compiles the source code of the project.
-test: Tests the compiled source code using a suitable unit testing framework.
+- *`test`*: Tests the compiled source code using a suitable unit testing framework.
 - *`package`*: Packages the compiled code into a distributable format, such as a JAR or WAR file.
 - *`verify`*: Runs checks to verify the integrity and quality of the packaged artifact.
 - *`install`*: Installs the package into the local repository for use as a dependency in other local projects.